 - Deliveroo operates in multiple jurisdictions and - as such - is subject to various and complex tax legislation, which can be open to interpretation.
 The resulting tax exposure is managed by the group’s tax function and/or by seeking external advice when there is uncertainty on the application of specific tax legislation.

 - We adopt a low-risk approach to tax and we proactively seek to identify, evaluate, manage and monitor that risk to ensure it remains in line with the group’s risk appetite.
 However, as a multinational corporation, we accept a certain level of tax risk due to uncertainties in tax legislation and the increasing complexity of the international tax environment, particularly with regard to transactions between our affiliated companies.

-- The group’s tax function is directed by the Group’s Chief Financial Officer and led by our Heads of Tax with support from regional tax advisors.
+- The group’s tax function is directed by the Group’s Chief Financial Officer and led by the VP of Tax with support from regional tax advisors.
 The tax team is proactively involved in all commercial activities to provide operational teams with relevant input on business proposals.
 In this respect, we have defined clear lines of responsibility, ensuring that tax related decisions are taken at an appropriate level.